Tomos Williams: Wales

 Williams won Welsh caps at U18 level from Coleg y Cymoedd and then made 18 appearances at U20 level over two seasons.
 He made his Wales Sevens debut as a 19-year-old in the Japan leg of the 2013–14 IRB Sevens World Series and went on to play in tournaments on the Gold Coast, in South Africa, and Dubai.

 In May 2017, Williams was named in the Wales senior squad for the first time for the tests against Tonga and Samoa.
 He sat on the bench for the game against Samoa in Apia, but his international bow didn't come until a year later on the summer tour to the USA and Argentina when he scored a vital try in the 22–20 win over South Africa at the RFK Stadium in Washington DC.

 He was again on the score sheet when he was selected for his next start in the 2018 autumn triumph over Tonga and he claimed another try on his Six Nations debut as Wales battled back to beat France in Paris on 1 February 2019.
 He was injured during the match and did not make any further appearances during the tournament.

 In September 2019, Williams was selected as part of the Wales squad for the 2019 World Cup.
 He replaced Gareth Davies in the first pool game against Georgia and scored his first World Cup try within 20 minutes of his introduction.
 Williams appeared in every Wales game from the bench, scoring a further try in the final pool game against Uruguay.

+In January 2024, Williams was selected for the 2024 Six Nations.
+He was a substitute for the match against Scotland, and came on in the second half.
+He started the remaining four matches.

+Williams was selected for the 2025 Six Nations.
+He started all of Wales' matches.

+Williams was named in the squad for the 2025 end-of-year rugby union internationals.
+He started against Argentina, Japan and New Zealand.
+Williams scored a try against Argentina.

+Williams was named in the squad for the 2026 Six Nations by Steve Tandy.